 Have you ever fell into the comparison trap?
 I have.
 And when I did homeschooling went from being enjoyable to a chore.

-Comparison had ruined our homeschool.
+The comparison had ruined our homeschool.
 Don’t let that happen to you!

 I ended the school day feeling like a failure.
 I will never really understand why.
 The kids seemed to be learning.
 They were happy.
 And progress was being made.
 But something seemed off.
 I had started our day off mindlessly browsing Pinterest.
-Fifteen posts about sensory play, ten posts on amazing crafts, five posts on charlotte mason.
+Fifteen posts about sensory play, ten posts on amazing crafts, five posts on Charlotte Mason.
 None of those posts were related to what WE were doing in OUR homeschool.
 I felt like the last person in the world who should be homeschooling.

 So, I decided to change things up.
 Added in a sensory bin.
 Bought craft supplies.
 Checked out every book our library had on Charlotte Mason.
 And you know what?
 I was miserable.
 The kids hated it.
 I hated it.
 And homeschooling went from being enjoyable to a chore.
 This was a huge homeschool regret.

-The comparison trap had ruined our homeschool.
+The comparison trap had ruined my homeschool.

 Chances are at some point in your homeschool journey you have felt this way too.
 In a world saturated with blogs telling you exactly how you should be homeschooling and what you should be doing, you may feel like you are never enough.